Patient Requirements for Residential Treatment

 Keys to success in recovery include:

 Follow the rules.
 This does not mean clients lose their individuality or become robots.
 Certain rules and regulations were designed to keep clients safe, maintain order, and create an atmosphere conducive to healing for everyone.
-Be your own person, but live within the rules that have been established.
+Be yourself, but live within the rules that have been established.

 Keep an open mind.
 Clients might be surprised at tasks they are asked to do or topics they might be asked to talk about.
 Participate openly in therapy sessions and support groups, and be willing to open up with others so you can enjoy all the benefits of residential rehab.